hedzr/logg/README.md

 13:35:31.524276+08:00 child-logger [INF] info                                                    attr1=1 /Volumes/VolHack/work/godev/cmdr.v2/libs.logg/slog/i_test.go:456 slog_test.TestSlogAttrsR
 ```

 A logger or a sublogger could be identify by a unique name.
 Passing a string as first parameter to `New(...)`, it's assumed the logger name.
+Be careful that New() with a existed name will get the existed logger, sometimes it perhaps bad although we still kept this feature.
+Foutunately, `Sublogger(name)` can query a sub logger by name, this would be a guard when you really need many sub loggers.

 Passing common attributes and WithOpts following the sublogger name to `New()`, which will parse and interpret all of them.
 For examples: